Silver25/django-bloger/README.md

 - GitHub, create new project [User stories] with issues as a part of my Repo
 - Start Blog walkthrough with new app = blog
 - Terminal: python manage.py startapp blog  [ creating the app 'blog' ]
-- Add the new app to the list of installed apps in the settings.py file
+- settings.py -> add the new app to the list of installed apps in the file
-- Add an import for HttpResponse in the blog/views.py file
+- blog/views.py -> add an import for HttpResponse in the file
-- Add a function to return the text string "Hello, Blog!" in the blog/views.py file
+- blog/views.py -> add a function to return the text string "Hello, Blog!" in the file
-- Import the appropriate views file and add the new path ‘blog/’ in my_project/urls
+- my_project/urls.py -> import the appropriate views file and add the new path ‘blog/’
 - Terminal: test/run app in browser
-- Creating the Database [ PostgreSQL ]
+- Creating the Database [ PostgreSQL ] with CI manager
-- Connecting database to code with env.py file, hold db URL
+- env.py -> connecting database to code with file, hold db URL
 - Install packages psycopg2 [ driver ] and dj-database-url for connection with db
-- Import the appropriate packages in project/settings.py
+- project/settings.py -> import the appropriate packages
 - Comment out local sqlite3 database connection [ created as default on setup ]
 ![Installed packages and migration to connect database](readme-assets/image06.png)
 - Terminal: python3 manage.py createsuperuser